Improved Weighted Matching in the Sliding Window Model: (3 + epsilon) -approximation Sliding Window Algorithm

-In essence, the buckets and corresponding instances of $\alg$ of \Cref{alg:sliding} simulate runs of a traditional streaming algorithm $\alg$ on suffixes of the current sliding window.
-Note that the oldest run always contains all items of the sliding window and potentially some additional ones.
-The idea is to maintain runs on suffixes such that the $\alg_1$ outputs of any two consecutive runs are not too different, while the $\alg_1$ outputs of any non-consecutive runs are sufficiently different so as to ensure that at most a logarithmic number of parallel runs are executed at any given instance.
+Observe that if $O_1 = O_2$ and $\alpha_1 = \alpha_2 = \alpha$ then we retrieve the standard definition of a $(f,\alpha, \beta)$-lookahead algorithm as given by Biabani et al.\ (see \cref{def:lookahead}).
+Our refined lookahead algorithm is also similarly turned into a sliding window algorithm.
+In essence, the algorithm simulates runs of a traditional streaming algorithm on suffixes of the current sliding window.
+It maintains runs on suffixes such that the value of $O_1$ of any two consecutive runs are not too different, while the value of $O_1$ of any non-consecutive runs are sufficiently different so as to ensure that at most a logarithmic number of runs are required at any point of time.
+The second output $O_2$ is a solution which, given the smoothness assumptions of the runs, is always guaranteed to be an $\alpha_2$-approximation of the next oldest run.
+Details of the algorithm and the proof of the following theorem are provided in \Cref{app:reflook}.

-This idea is exactly captured when $\alg$, with two outputs $\alg_1$ and $\alg_2$, is a $(f, \alpha_1, \alpha_2, \beta)$-refined lookahead algorithm (which applies the smooth histogram technique by Braverman and Ostrovsky~\cite{Braverman2007SmoothHF}).
-The first output $\alg_1$ is used to determine how often a run on a suffix should be maintained, which depends on the smoothness criteria given by \Cref{lookahead:prop2} of \Cref{def:refined-lookahead}.
-The second output is a solution which, given the smoothness assumptions of the runs, is always guaranteed to be an $\alpha_2$-approximation of the next oldest run.
-We highlight that the smoothness assumptions are only guaranteed to hold for consecutive runs whose suffixes differ by more than one item.
-Then, for a stream $S$ of items from a set $X$ and a non-decreasing function $f: 2^X \to \R^+$, the number of runs is at most logarithmic in $n$ as long as $\sigma_f(S) = f(S) / f_{\min}$, where $ f_{\min} = \min \{f(e) : e \in S\}$, is polynomial in $n$.
-We prove this formally in \Cref{thm:sliding}.